nicholaspsmith/pushups/README.md

 Pushups Situps Pullups
 ========

+@TODO:

+* enable notifications in ios telling you when to go do some pushups / pullups / situps
+* ios notifications for when to eat

 App for tracking number of pushups / situps / pullups / squats I do every day Meteor + Cordova IOS App

 Includes